-Our HorseFly Delivery Drone is a custom designed, purpose-built drone that is fully integrated in our electric trucks.
+Our HorseFly[TM] Delivery Drone is a custom designed, purpose-built drone that is fully integrated in our electric trucks.
 HorseFly is an octocopter designed with a maximum gross weight of 30 lbs., a 10 lb. payload and a maximum air speed of 50 mph.
 It is designed and built to be rugged and consisting of redundant systems to further meet the FAA's required rules and regulations.

-SureFly is our entry into the emerging Vertical Take-Off and Landing ("VTOL") market.
+SureFly is our entry into the emerging vertical take-off and landing ("eVTOL") market.
 It is designed to be a two-person, 400-pound payload aircraft with a hybrid internal combustion/electric power generation system.
 Our approach in the design is to build the safest and simplest way to fly rotary wing aircraft in the world.
 We believe it is a practical answer to personal flight, as well as, commercial transportation segments, including air taxi series, agriculture and beyond.

-The FAA to-date has granted three separate Workhorse Inc. aerospace team an Experimental Airworthiness Certifications, registered as N834LW, for the aircraft.
+The FAA to-date has granted eight separate Experimental Airworthiness Certifications, registered as N834LW, for the aircraft.
 These certifications come after an extensive design review and inspection of the aircraft with each renewed certificate.
+In addition, the FAA accepted the Company's application for Type Certification for the SureFly eVTOL aircraft.